 What if I cannot pay the entire balance due as reflected on my statement?

-If you cannot pay the entire balance owed, we ask that you contact us to
+If you cannot pay the entire balance owed, please visit our payment plan

 What happens if I don’t make payment arrangements or my balance remains unpaid?